xiaju/CS4500_A1_Part2/README.md

 7) remove(Object* key); // remove a key-value pair from the map
 8) Object** key_set(); // List out all of the keys in this map
 9) Object** values(); // Listout all of the values in this map

 Note:
-detailed description of methods above can be found in map.h. map should support all kinds of object->object mapping, or at least, String->Object mapping all key-value pair in a map should follow the map's contract (ex: a Map of String->String can not store a key-value pair of type String -> Int)
+detailed description of methods can be found in map.h. map should support all kinds of object->object mapping, or at least, String->Object mapping all key-value pair in a map should follow the map's contract (ex: a Map of String->String can not store a key-value pair of type String -> Int)